-Office of Public Integrity

-City of Rochester Employee Code of Ethics

-A. Preamble

-Officers and employees of the City of Rochester shall hold their positions to serve and benefit the public, and not for personal gain or advantage.
-The City Council recognizes that, in order to implement this fundamental principle, there is a need for clear and reasonable standards of ethical conduct.
+- Α. Preamble.
+Officers and employees of the City of Rochester shall hold their positions to serve and benefit the public and not for personal gain or advantage.
+The City Council recognizes that in order to implement this fundamental principle there is a need for clear and reasonable standards of ethical conduct.
 This Code of Ethics establishes such standards by defining and prohibiting acts incompatible with the public interest.

-The City Council also recognizes that compliance with ethical standards rests primarily on personal integrity, and further recognizes the integrity of City officers and employees generally.
-However, in order that the offending case be discerned with certainty and corrected quickly this Code of Ethics also establishes a Board of Ethics, which shall render opinions with respect to the Code and compliance with the ethical standards set forth herein.

-inally, the City Council recognizes that City officers and employees have a right to privacy and a right to share in the normal benefits of the democratic society they serve and the economy to which they contribute.
-Therefore, this Code of Ethics is not intended and should not be interpreted to intrude unreasonably upon the privacy of any officer or employee or to deny to any officer or employee the right to participate in government programs open to the public generally.

-B. Definitions

-When used in this Code the following words and phrases shall have the following meaning:

-- 1. "Agency" shall mean any department, bureau, division, board, commission, or other administrative or organizational unit of the City government, or the City Council. - 2.
-"Claim" shall mean any demand, written or oral, made upon the City to fulfill an obligation arising from law or equity. - 3.
-"Contract" shall mean any obligation to do something arising from an exchange of promises or consideration between or among persons, regardless of the particular form in which it is stated. - 4.
-"Family" shall mean the parent, sibling, spouse or child of a person, or any members of a person's immediate household.
+The City Council also recognizes that compliance with ethical standards rests primarily on personal integrity, and further recognizes that integrity of City officers and employees generally.
+However, in order that the offending case be discerned with certainty and corrected quickly, this Code of Ethics also establishes a Board of Ethics. which shall render opinions with respect to the code and compliance with the ethical standards set forth herein.
+Finally, the City Council recognizes that City officers and employees have a right to privacy and a right to share in the normal benefits of the democratic society they serve and the economy to which they contribute; therefore, this Code of Ethics is not intended and should not be interpreted to intrude unreasonably upon the privacy of any officer or employee or to deny to any officer or employee the right to participate in government programs open to the public generally. - B. Definitions.
+When used in this code, the following words and phrases shall have the following meanings: - 1.
+AGENCY Any department, bureau, division, board, commission, or other administrative or organizational unit of the City government, or the City Council. - 2.
+CLAIM Any demand, written or oral, made upon the City to fulfill an obligation arising from law or equity. - 3.
+CONTRACT Any obligation to do something arising from an exchange of promises or consideration between or among persons, regardless of the particular form in which it is stated. - 4.
+FAMILY The parent, sibling, spouse or child of a person or any members of a person's immediate household. - 5.
+OFFICER or EMPLOYEE Any person elected, appointed or hired to serve the City of Rochester in any capacity, whether paid or unpaid, or for a term fixed or not fixed, including, without limit, persons serving on a temporary, part-time or seasonal basis, persons paid with funds derived from other than City revenue sources and persons serving on administrative or advisory boards, commissions or committees, whether permanent or temporary. - 6.
+PERSON Any individual, corporation, partnership or business entity, association or organization and shall include a City officer or employee.

-- 5. "Officer or employee" shall mean any person elected, appointed or hired to serve the City of Rochester in any capacity, whether paid or unpaid, or for a term fixed or not fixed, including, without limit, persons serving on a temporary, part-time or seasonal basis, persons paid with funds derived from other than City revenue sources, and persons serving on administrative or advisory boards, commissions, or committees, whether permanent or temporary. - "Person" shall mean any individual, corporation, partnership or business entity, association or organization, and shall include a City officer or employer. - 7.
-"An Interest" shall mean a benefit or advantage of an economic or tangible nature that a person or a member of his family would gain or lose as a result of any decision or action, or omission to decide or act, on the part of the City government of any of its agencies, officers and employees.
+7. AN INTEREST - A benefit or advantage of an economic or tangible nature that a person or a member of his or her family would gain or lose as a result of any decision or action, or omission to decide or act, on the part of the City government or any of its agencies, officers and employees.

 Words in the singular number shall include the plural number, and words in the plural number shall include the singular number.
 The masculine gender shall include the feminine, and the feminine gender shall include the masculine.
-Wherever the work "he" appears read "he or she."
+Where the word "he" appears, read "he or she."

-C. Ethical Standards
+C. Ethical Standards.